Violence against women and girls is one of the most widespread violations of human rights.

 Dun Laoghaire-Rathdown area, who have had to leave home due to domestic violence.
 The service provides respite and/or a safe space to explore alternative accommodation options.

-- Services for women affected by domestic violence who may require support with both domestic violence and housing related issues
+It provides services for women affected by domestic violence who may require support with both domestic violence and housing related issues and short-term crisis intervention work around domestic violence to women in response to a request from a housing support provider.

 If you have questions around housing please call Dun Laoghaire-Rathdown County Council Housing Unit phone 01 2054828